kata-containers/kata-containers/use-cases/Nvidia-GPU-passthrough-and-Kata.md

 	- [References](#references)

-A Nvidia GPU device can be passed to a Kata Containers container using GPU passthrough (Nvidia GPU pass-through mode) as well as GPU mediated passthrough (Nvidia vGPU mode).
+An Nvidia GPU device can be passed to a Kata Containers container using GPU passthrough (Nvidia GPU pass-through mode) as well as GPU mediated passthrough (Nvidia vGPU mode).

 Nvidia GPU pass-through mode, an entire physical GPU is directly assigned to one VM, bypassing the Nvidia Virtual GPU Manager.
 In this mode of operation, the GPU is accessed exclusively by the Nvidia driver running in the VM to which it is assigned.
 The GPU is not shared among VMs.

 Nvidia Virtual GPU (vGPU) enables multiple virtual machines (VMs) to have simultaneous, direct access to a single physical GPU, using the same Nvidia graphics drivers that are deployed on non-virtualized operating systems.
 By doing this, Nvidia vGPU provides VMs with unparalleled graphics performance, compute performance, and application compatibility, together with the cost-effectiveness and scalability brought about by sharing a GPU among multiple workloads.

 | Technology | Description | Behaviour | Detail |
 | --- | --- | --- | --- |